 Required attention on Face ID is a default feature meant to afford slightly better security for unlocking your phone or otherwise providing face authentication when you actually mean to do so.
 This feature checks for eye contact when trying to verify your face for unlocking the phone or filling in login information.

-To turn this setting off, open Settings > Face ID and Passcode > Require Attention for Face ID and switch the toggle to off.
+To disable the setting, open Settings > Face ID and Passcode > Require Attention for Face ID and switch the toggle to off.

 It’s easy to do.
 Open Settings > Camera > Formats and choose Most Compatible rather than High Efficiency.